datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 - Summarising data using aggregated functions such as SUM and AVG {{2}}

-- Difference between WHERE and  HAVING when applying conditions in a SQL statement {{2}}
+- Difference between WHERE clause and HAVING clause when applying conditions in a SQL statement {{2}}

 `@part2`